Compression Garments for Lipoedema

 NHS Clinics

 Individuals with Lipoedema may be referred by their GP to a local Lymphoedema Clinic as there are no specialist Lipoedema clinics in the NHS.
 It is important to be assessed and treated with appropriate non-surgical treatments, such as the right compression garments and advice.
 Your GP can also refer you to other services if appropriate, such as weight management or psychological services.
-The GP may refer you to the practice nurse to measure and fit you for compression, but this is dependent on what training and skills the practice nurse has in this area.
+The GP may make a referral to the practice nurse to measure and fit for compression, but this is dependent on what training and skills the practice nurse has in this area.

 The British Lymphology Society (BLS) holds a list of UK Lymphoedema Clinics, but not all accept patients with Lipoedema.
 UK lymphoedema services are inconsistent, and many parts of the UK have no provision at all.
 A number of lymphoedema clinics accept out-of-area and private patients for diagnosis and treatment.